cheeaun/mooeditable/Docs/MooEditable/MooEditable.md

 		<body>{CONTENT}</body>
 		</html>
 * rootElement   - (*string*: defaults to 'p') A string indicating the root element of the editor content.
+* baseURL       - (*string*: defaults to null) A string indicating the editor content's base URL for resolving relative URLs.
+* dimensions    - (*object*: defaults to null) An object with x/y values indicating the width and height of the editor.
+Useful when the editor is not displayed when initialized.

 ### Events: